-

 To be sufficiently comprehensive, the FRFI should include historical and future-oriented information in its disclosures to allow users to evaluate their previous expectations relative to actual performance and assess possible future financial implications.

 Any scenario analyses should be based on data or other information used by the FRFI for investment decision-making and risk management.
-Where appropriate, the FRFI should also demonstrate the effect on selected risk metrics or exposures to changes in the key underlying methodologies and assumptions, both in qualitative and quantitative terms.
+Where appropriate, the FRFI should also demonstrate the effect on selected risk metrics or exposures of changes in the key underlying methodologies and assumptions, both in qualitative and quantitative terms.

 Principle 3: The FRFI should disclose clear, balanced, and understandable information.